Somanath-KC/Udacity-DSA-Nanodegree-Projects/Project 2 - Show me the Data Stuctures/Problem_3/explanation_3.md

 ## Efficiency

-The overall time complexity for this problem is O(n) and space complexity is O(n).
+The overall time complexity for this problem is O(n log n) and space complexity is O(n).

 ### Time Complexity

 > Encoding
-While Encoding, we'll have to visit every character in the input string for calculation of frequency for which it will take linear time time complete.
-Therefore by ignoring the lower order runtimes for creation of binary tree, insertion of min heap we'll get worst case time complexity O(n)
+While Encoding, .
+Runtimes for creation of generating binary tree with worst case time complexity of  O(n), Where as Min Heap will take constant time for pushing & popping of nodes i.e O(1), But for heapifing the list the algorithm suggessts worst case time complexity of O(n log n).
+Therefore, O(n) + O(n log n) -> O(n log n)

 > Decoding
 While Decoding, We'll have to traverse through every node of the tree when there all unique characters in the input string which tends to take linear time.